bioteam/protein-feature-vectors/README.md

 - It has fewer dependencies than iFeatureOmega-CLI: just numpy, pandas, and [fastapy](https://github.com/aziele/fastapy)
 - It just creates feature vectors and has no other plotting or analytical capabilities
 - It has additional variants of specific algorithms (e.g. TPC_type_3, CKSAAP_type_3) created for faster Deep Learning
-- It has an additional algorithm called K1TPC which calculates the frequency of 1-spaced tripeptides (e.g. M_L_P from the sequence MSLCP)
+- It has additional algorithms, e.g. K1TPC which calculates the frequency of 1-spaced tripeptides (e.g. M_L_P from the sequence MSLCP)

 ## Installation